Creating API endpoint for webhooks

 Authentication

-HTTP Basic Authentication is implemented natively.
-See RFC 2617
+HTTP Basic Authentication is supported natively.
+See RFC 2617 for details.

 HTTPS

-Your server must expose the API on a secure endpoint to ensure In-Transit encryption.
-Bloomreach Engagement requires your server's SSL certificate to be signed by Trusted CA. The common name (CN) of the supplied SSL certificate needs to match the API endpoint.
+Your server must expose the API on a secure endpoint to ensure in-transit encryption.
+Bloomreach requires your server's SSL certificate to be signed by a trusted CA. The common name (CN) of the SSL certificate must match the API endpoint.

 IP firewall allowlisting

-Configuration of static IPs on instances other than app.exponea.com may differ.
+Note: Configuration of static IPs on instances other than

-Be careful when using static IPs in a large number of webhooks.
-Try to use them only when necessary.
-If overused, such API requests can create bottlenecks and slow campaign execution on the whole Bloomreach Engagement instance.
+Using static IPs across a large number of webhooks can create bottlenecks and slow campaign execution across your entire Bloomreach instance.

-As a rule of thumb, a few thousand API requests with static IPs should be OK, but more than a hundred thousand requests could introduce slower execution.
+As a general guideline, a few thousand API requests with static IPs is acceptable.
+More than 100,000 requests risks slower execution.

-• If possible, call webhook API requests with static IPs in bulk.
-This should lower the amount of campaign API requests.
+- Where possible, call webhook API requests with static IPs in bulk to reduce the total number of campaign API requests.